 It should be noted that for every additional activity carried out on board, a 20% tip is added which is mandatory and at the end of the holiday 15$ per passenger, per single day, are added to the final bill as a sum to be allocated to the personnel of board.

 Interesting note: during the cruise special offers are served to participate in other cruises.
 For example, you can leave a deposit of a variable amount to book within 4 years or book an entire cruise and receive a crazy amount to spend on board (spend 1000 receive 2000, for example).
 In addition, after the first cruise, you are automatically entered into the Norwegian club, for which you are entitled to discounts and special treatments on subsequent cruises.

 Baltic Sea Cruise on the NCL Norwegian Getaway: is it worth?

 As we had the opportunity to write on Instagram, the cruise is not our style of travel but during the 10 days of navigation we understand better that there is a huge slice of the market that likes this way of traveling and that is why cruises continue to attract more and more passengers during the year.

 Surely if you have only a few days off, or if you have only a certain period available, you want to switch off, want to visit more cities and you don’t want to think about anything, the cruise is a great way to to travel.
-The average age of people on our boat was medium-high but we also found several boys.
+The average age of people on our boat was medium-high.
 In high season many families with children attend this cruise, but in September with the start of schools the situation is decidedly different.

 The Freestyle formula is truly unique: no special dinner clothes, no constrictions of any kind, no program to follow to the letter.
 This means that you can opt for unbridled social life or simply for a relaxed vacation, on your own: no one, unlike a holiday village or a different cruise, will pick you up to let you participate in group dances while you are sitting to observe the sunset in religious silence!